-The results of the NERC survey demonstrate that it is not clear, even today, what percentage of critical assets and their associated critical cyber assets has been identified and therefore made subject to the protection requirements of the CIP standards.
-It is clear, however, that this issue is serious and represents a significant gap in cyber security protection.
+At this point, however, it is clear that all critical assets and associated critical cyber assets have not been identified and therefore made subject to the protection requirements of the CIP standards.
+This represents a significant gap in cyber security protection.